PGM Ultima Ratio

-The PGM Ultima Ratio is a French-designed and manufactured sniper rifle.
+The PGM Ultima Ratio is a French sniper rifle.
 It uses the 7.62×51mm NATO cartridge but depending on the barrel variant can also be chambered for several other cartridges.
 The PGM Ultima Ratio is intended to fulfill an anti-personnel role and is produced by PGM Précision of France.
 Its main commercial competitors/equivalents on the high-end factory sniper rifle market are the Accuracy International Arctic Warfare and Sako TRG product lines.
 All of these rifles are similar in performance.

 The name "Ultima Ratio" derives from the Latin expression ultima ratio regum ("the final argument of kings"), which Louis XIV had engraved on his cannons.

 Design details

 The Ultima Ratio system is almost unique in being a purpose-designed sniper rifle, rather than an accurised version of an existing, general-purpose rifle.

 Like its larger brothers – the PGM Hécate II (chambered in .50 BMG) and PGM 338 (chambered in .338 Lapua Magnum) – the PGM Ultima Ratio is structured around a central rigid metal girder chassis, giving it a skeletal "barebones" appearance to minimize weight and simplify maintenance.

 The receiver is made from a high quality 7075 aircraft-grade aluminum alloy, while the steel bolt has three lugs that lock into a barrel extension.
 It also has overpressure vent holes allowing high-pressure gases a channel of escape in the rare event of a cartridge case head failure.

 The match grade barrel is mounted fully floated and can be easily exchanged in the field with the help of a 5 mm hex key.

 There are several barrel configurations available.
 The Intervention barrel sports heating dispersion ribs along its length and an integrated glued on muzzle brake to reduce recoil, jump and flash.
 The Commando I and Commando II barrels are fluted and can have integrated or detachable muzzle brakes.
 If the barrels are threaded for a detachable muzzle brake they can also be fitted with a detachable suppressor.
 The Integral Silencieux barrel has an integrated suppressor.

 The 7.62×51mm NATO and .300 Savage barrels feature a 305 mm (1:12 in) right-hand twist rate.
 The twist rate for the other standard chamberings are; 7mm-08 Remington 241 mm (9.5 in), .260 Remington 229 mm (9 in), and 6.5×47mm Lapua 203 mm (8 in).
 The Intervention barrels are available in all the chamberings mentioned above.
 The Commando I and II barrels are available in 7.62×51mm NATO and 7mm-08 Remington, whilst the Integral Silencieux barrels are available in 7.62×51mm NATO and .300 Savage.